Friday, August 28, 2015

 Fermentation

-Brewed in very small batches of around 360 liters these ales have body, a hoppy taste, and subtle carbonation.
-Initially Jeff plans to make a Pale Ale, a Blonde, a Mica Ale, and a Porter.
+Brewed in very small batches of around 360 litres, these ales have body, a hoppy taste, and subtle carbonation.
+Initially, Jeff plans to make a Pale Ale, a Blonde, a Mica Ale, and a Porter.
 I can hardly wait to try the other flavours.
-Now I will be able to enjoy a local beer that doesn’t get beat up by the spiciness of our traditional Mexican food.
+Now I will be able to enjoy a local beer that doesn’t get beaten up by the spiciness of our traditional Mexican food.
+Lynda is anxiously waiting for her favourite, a hoppy IPA, India Pale Ale.

 As for building a brewery on an island in paradise, it has not been easy.
 Jeff has had to create much of the equipment here in a true DIY fashion.
 If you get a chance to visit the brewery, check out the grain grinder – it’s powered by a ¼ inch drill.
 Amazing.
-Most of his brewing ingredients except the water have to be imported – sacks of barley, hops and special yeast.
-Hell, I even brought down some live yeast from our friends’ brewery in Penticton BC, Canada - The Cannery Brewing Company.
+Most of his brewing ingredients, except the water, have to be imported – sacks of barley, hops and special yeast.
+Hell, I even brought down some live yeast from our friends’ brewery in Penticton, BC, Canada - The Cannery Brewing Company.
 Sure, I declared it.

 Jeff's creative dad built the control panel

-To find out when and where the ales will be available give his Facebook page a [Like].
+To find out when and where the ales will be available, give his Facebook page a [Like].
 He’ll keep you posted on the latest developments.

 https://www.facebook.com/islabrewing

-Soon your visit to paradise can include great tasting ales from Isla Brewing.
+Soon, your visit to paradise can include great-tasting ales from Isla Brewing.

 A little while ago when the equipment arrived